 When you’re writing a letter, email, or other formal communication, it’s important to choose the right closing salutation.
 The closing is your opportunity to sign off in a way that leaves the reader with a positive impression of you and your message.

-There are three main types of closing salutations: regards, best regards, and sincerely.
-Here’s a brief overview of each:
+There are three main types of closing salutations: These are:

 This is a simple, straightforward salutation that can be used in most situations.
 It conveys respect and professionalism without being overly familiar or formal.
 It’s appropriate for both formal and informal correspondence.
 For example, you might use it when emailing a colleague or business associate.
 You might also use it when writing to someone you don’t know well.